 How Stress Impacts Men and Women Differently

-While we often discuss stress as a generalised experience, the truth is that its effects on men and women can be vastly different — both in terms of how stress is experienced and how it is managed.
+Stress is a universal experience - it does not discriminate between men or women.
+So, while we often discuss stress as a generalised experience, the truth is that its effects on men and women can be vastly different — both in terms of how stress is experienced and how it is managed.

 Biological Differences: The Science Behind the Stress Response